backwards-limited/kafka-backwards/docs/build-and-execute.md

   docker-compose -f docker-compose-services.yml up
   ```

-  and there is an assocated sbt task for this as well:
+  where there is also an assocated sbt task for this as well:

   ```bash
   sbt dockerComposeServicesUp